Spain in the Eurovision Song Contest 2002: Background

 As part of its duties as participating broadcaster, TVE organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
 In 2000 and 2001, TVE organised the national final Eurocanción, which featured a competition among several artists and songs.
 For their 2002 entry, TVE announced in July 2001 that they would organise a reality television singing competition titled Operación Triunfo (original series of Star Academy) to select both the artist and song that would represent Spain.

 Before Eurovision

-Operación Triunfo 2001
+Operación Triunfo 1

-The Spanish entry for the 2002 Eurovision Song Contest was selected through Operación Triunfo, a Spanish reality television music competition consisting of training sixteen contestants in a boarding academy in order to find new singing talent.
-The first series, also known as Operación Triunfo 2001, took place from 22 October 2001 to 11 February 2002 at the Mediapark Studios in Sant Just Desvern (Barcelona), hosted by Carlos Lozano.
+The Spanish entry for the Eurovision Song Contest 2002 was selected through Operación Triunfo, a Spanish reality television music competition consisting of training sixteen contestants in a boarding academy in order to find new singing talent.
+The first series, also known as Operación Triunfo 1, took place from 22 October 2001 to 11 February 2002 at the Mediapark Studios in Sant Just Desvern (Barcelona), hosted by Carlos Lozano.
 The competition was broadcast on La Primera and TVE Internacional.
-The top three contestants qualified to compete in the Eurovision selection show, Gala Eurovisión, which consisted of three shows on 25 February, 4 March and 11 March 2002.
-Each contestant performed three candidate songs and the winner was decided exclusively through a public televote.
+The top three contestants qualified to compete in the Eurovision selection show, Gala Eurovisión, which consisted of three shows on 25 February, 4 March, and 11 March 2002.
+Each contestant performed three original songs and the winner was decided exclusively through a public televote.
 The competing songs and the allocations were announced on 21 February 2002.